Dev8683/pvsneslibwiki/PVSneslib-and-Programmer-Notepad.md

 ## Configuring tools

-We will begin with a Programmer's Notepade Tools menu configuration to have the make command with **Alt+&** shortcut on our keyboard (but you are free to use something else :-D).
+We will begin with a Programmer's Notepad Tools menu configuration to have the make command with **Alt+&** shortcut on our keyboard (but you are free to use something else :-D).
 First of all, go to **Tools/Options** Menu and select Tools entry to the left.
 On the **Scheme** dropdown list, select **None** to have the "global tools" selections.

 ![PNT1](http://www.portabledev.com/wp-content/uploads/2018/02/pn_tools_01.jpg)